 Have you heard of “leche flan”?
 “Leche Flan” is the Filipino version of Crème brûlée and is also known as Crème caramel.
 The main difference with this Filipino dessert is that leche flan is Jello-like in consistency, while crème brûlée is pudding-like.

 Another difference is how the leche flan is cooked.
 In the Philippines, the sugar is melted then placed in an aluminum oval dish called a “llanera.”
 After that the flan mixture is poured.
 The flan is then placed in a steamer.
 Once done, it is cooled and turned upside down.
 The melted sugar will cascade down the flan like caramel.
+The twist to this cooking method is to use a baking pan with rack instead of a steamer.

 All-Time Filipino Favorite Dessert